cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

-The post assumes that the reader is already familiar with [Linked Data, Semantic Web]({% post_url 2020-06-17-IrishGen-RDF-Linked-Data-Semantic-Web %}), [Triplestores, and logical reasoning using OWL 2](% post_url 2020-06-22-Triplestores-Onotologies-Reasoning %}).
-[Eystein Thanisch](https://orcid.org/0000-0003-2819-5519) has already covered some of this in [his post]({% post_url 2020-06-20-Some-Examples-of-Querying %}) which gives a practical and useful introduction to using SPARQL.
+The post assumes that the reader is already familiar with [Linked Data, Semantic Web]({% post_url 2020-06-17-IrishGen-RDF-Linked-Data-Semantic-Web %}), [Triplestores, and logical reasoning using OWL 2]({% post_url 2020-06-22-Triplestores-Onotologies-Reasoning%}).
+[Eystein Thanisch](https://orcid.org/0000-0003-2819-5519) has already covered some of this in [his post]({% post_url 2020-06-20-Some-Examples-of-Querying %}) which gives a practical and useful introduction to using SPARQL with IrishGen.
 This and following posts is meant to deepen the reader's understanding and to give examples of most forms of SPARQL so that the reader feels confident in asking and answering their own questions of the IrishGen dataset.

 ## Báeth: A Useful Guide